cmu-db/benchbase/src/main/java/com/oltpbenchmark/benchmarks/README.md

 * `{Prefix}Worker.java` - The Worker for this benchmark.
 It is provided a random TransactionType from the abstract Worker driver code and then invokes the proper procedure
 * `procedures` - The implementations for all of the transaction types in the benchmark.

-Benchmark specific `dialects` and `ddls` following files are stored in the `src/main/resources` directory.
+Benchmark specific `dialects` and `ddls` files are now stored in the `src/main/resources` directory.